E-Voting Expert Witnesses

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those E-Voting experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the E-Voting landscape.
+These bios are provided to give lawyers a sense of the E-Voting landscape.